 Who We Are

-Roger was elected Vice President in late 2017, having been appointed to the MS Australia board in 2001.
-He is also an active member of the MSQ Board including MSQ Chairman since 2015, MSQ Executive Committee member since 1996, Chair of the MSQ Building and Property Assets Committee, and MSQ Remuneration and Nomination Committee.
+Roger was appointed to the MS Australia board in 2001.
+He is also an active member of the MSQ Board including MSQ Chairman since 2015.

 His professional experience includes; Solicitor in private practice (2006 – present), Director of Burrell Stockbroking Pty Lt and related entities, Director and owner of Access Funds Management Limited, consultant to GM Properties and Property Solutions, Classic Holidays & Marriott Vacation Club Destinations Australia, former partner of Clayton Utz (1987-00) and Phillips Fox (2000-06) [now known as DLA Piper] and Fellow of the Australian Institute of Company Directors; holder of Real Estate Agent’s licence and owner through Precinct Residential Pty Ltd of property management business; FAICD; LLB; BCom; FFIN; Dip of Finance and Mortgage Broking Management; Cert (IV) in Property Services (Real Estate);